North Laurel, Maryland: Recent history

+Prior to the September 11, 2001, attacks, all five of the hijackers of American Airlines Flight 77 (which crashed into the Pentagon) stayed at various motels in North Laurel, including the Budget Host Valencia and Pin-Del motels in Howard County.
+The wing of the Valencia where they stayed was demolished, and a new Sleep Inn was constructed on the ground, which opened in April 2007.

 In 2006, the Rouse Company developed luxury townhomes at Stone Lake, a former quarry.
 The quarry was trash dump in the 1950s and closed in 1973.
 In 1976, Rouse proposed using the site for the profitable commercial landfill operations requiring dumping fees in competition with the Alpha Ridge Landfill.
 The site filled with rain and groundwater becoming the location of multiple drownings.